nomadicmehul/CloudCaptain/README.md

 - Clone the repository to your local machine using Git.
 - Join our vibrant community on Telegram (https://t.me/CloudCaptains) for questions, idea sharing, and collaboration with fellow contributors.
 - Contribute to the project by submitting pull requests, adding resources, or sharing learning materials.
+- You can also [fork this project](https://help.github.com/articles/fork-a-repo/) and send a [pull request](https://help.github.com/articles/using-pull-requests/) to add a resources here.

 We hope you find this project both informative and engaging.